BC LINK RADIOS MANUALS – Will answer 98% of your questions!

 What is the BC Link Radio range?

-Given optimal line of sight, peak to peak, the BC link radios can transmit at a range of up to 5 miles.
+Given optimal line of sight, peak to peak, all BC link Radio models can transmit at a range of up to 6 miles.
 Transmit range is often dependent on the terrain you are in as interference with line of sight will reduce the range.
 A really thick batch of trees, rock bands, walls, or other obstructions will reduce the transmit range.
-The BC Link radio transmits at a max power of 1watt where as UHF/VHF radios can transmit up to 5watts so the range of the BC Link and those of UHF/VHF radios greatly differ.
+The BC Link radio transmits at a max power of 1watt (BC Links) and 2watts (BC Link 2.0) whereas UHF/VHF radios can transmit up to 5watts so the range of the BC Link and those of UHF/VHF radios greatly differ.
 However, BC Link radios do get an overall better range than comparable FRS/GMRS radios like those made by Motorola, Cobra, etc. From BCA Staff experience, we have never experienced any issues with range during normal ski tour outings.
 Mechanized travel can run into range issues but as long as you test your radios and realize how the terrain you are in can affect the transmit range then it is not an issue to stay connected and avoid range issues while in the field.

 Do BC Link Radios work with other recreational two-way radios?